-- 21.1 All staff members fully understand and effectively implement the Trust's School Crisis Management Policy and Procedures. - 21.2 In the event of an emergency, the school will follow the lockdown procedures within the Trust's School Crisis Management Policy and Procedures. - 21.3 All staff members are trained in handling bomb threats and have easy access to instructions of the above procedure.

-- 21.4 The appropriate evacuation procedure will be followed whether staff members believe the threat to be a hoax or not. - 21.5 Staff should note the time of the call and write down exactly what was said by the person calling, as this may be useful for the police. - 21.6 The staff member receiving the call will contact the Headteacher/Principal immediately. - 21.7 The Headteacher/Principal will decide whether or not to evacuate the building.
+- 21.1 All staff members are expected to read, understand and effectively implement the Trust's CrisisManagement Plan, Policy and Procedures. - In the event of an emergency, the school/academy will follow the lockdown procedures within the Trust's Crisis Management Plan, Policy and Procedures. - 21.3 All staff members will be made aware of their responsibilities in line with the Trust's CrisisManagement Plan, Policy and Procedure regarding the safe handling of bomb threats.
+Further advice and guidance can be sought from the COO. - 21.4 The appropriate evacuation procedure will be followed whether staff members believe the threat to be a hoax or not. - 21.5 Staff should note the time of the call and write down exactly what was said by the person calling, as this may be useful for the police. - 21.6 The staff member receiving the call will contact the Headteacher/Principal or COO immediately. - 21.7 The Headteacher/Principal or COO will decide whether or not to evacuate the building.